bdusell/qfunnel/README.md

 qf list 'gpu@@nlp-gpu'
 ```

+In both cases, you can filter jobs by name with a regular expression using
+`--name`.

 ### Submit locally buffered jobs

 QFunnel needs to periodically poll `qstat` to figure out if there are open